 Network Management:

-NMS: The DAS shall have a Network Management System (NMS) capable of alarm, monitor, configuration and control of all Active Components.
+NMS: The DAS shall have a Network Management System (NMS) capable of alarm, monitor, configuration, and control of all Active Components.

 SNMP Integration: The DAS NMS shall be capable of integration with 3rd party SNMP based NMS products for alarm purposes and provide alarming information.